theima/ein/README.md

 <view-element></view-element>
 ```

 Elements added to the view will belong to the parent view.
 This means that any templates used will be using the parent views model.
-However the elements added to a view will be available for event registering for that view.
+However the elements added to a view will be available for action registering for that view.

 ### Styling views